Colds (0-12 Months)

 - How Often.
 Do nasal saline rinses when your child can't breathe through the nose.

-- Limit to no more than 4 times per day or before every feeding.
+- Limit to no more than 4 times per day.
+Before breast or bottle feedings are a good time.

 - Saline nose drops or spray can be bought in any drugstore.
 No prescription is needed.